 Jennifer the Darach.
 Subverted in that she is using Glamour to conceal her disfiguring injuries and be super-seductive.

-Some fans like to forget that S3 ever happened, since that means that Jackson, Erica, and Boyd, all of whom were an Ensemble Darkhorse to some degree, are either dead or forever in London.
+Some fans like to forget that Season 3 and everything after it ever happened, since that means that Jackson, Erica, and Boyd, all of whom were an Ensemble Darkhorse to some degree, are either dead or forever in London.
 Add that to the general Base Breaker that is Season 3 and some of its characters (the twins Aiden and Ethan, Deucalion, Jennifer, Malia) or some plot conclusions about Corain general, Derek (and Cora) leaving, Allissac, among other minor ones, and you get a popular point of Fanon Discontinuity.
-The death of Allison and the departure of Isaac and Chris Argent at the end of Season 3 certainly hasn't helped matters, either.
+The death of Allison, departure of Isaac at the end of Season 3, and total exclusion of Danny from Season 4 certainly hasn't helped matters, either.

 Also, like many other shows, Teen Wolf wasn't very well known during its first season and mostly gained its popular fanbase during the second, so most of the popular fanfiction pieces were written in the ten month hiatus between Season 2 and 3 and therefore accidentally or on purpose ignore Season 3.